Cherry Clafoutis

 Instructions

-- Melt the butter in a 10-inch cast-iron or nonstick ovenproof skillet over medium heat.
-(Alternatively, if you don't have the right skillet, melt the butter in the oven in a 2-quart baking dish.)
-Swirl the butter so that it coats the sides the pan.
+- Melt the butter in a 10-in (25-cm) cast-iron or nonstick ovenproof skillet over medium heat.
+(Alternatively, if you don't have the right skillet, melt the butter in the oven in a 2-qt baking dish.)
+Swirl the butter so that it coats the sides of the pan.
 Place the cherries in an even layer in the skillet (or baking dish).

 - Bake for 20 minutes, then remove the clafoutis from the oven and sprinkle evenly with the remaining 2 tablespoons of sugar.
 Place back in the oven and continue baking until just set and golden brown, 25 to 30 minutes more.
 Note that clafoutis will wiggle just a bit when done, but a toothpick or knife inserted into the center should come out clean.
 Let cool on a rack for about 30 minutes, then dust with powdered sugar (if using), and serve directly from the pan.